ConsenSysMesh/ujo.js/readme.md

 Starting a private ujo network with our smart contracts:

-start a ganache-cli instance with networkID specified `npm run private-chain`
+start a ganache-cli instance with networkID specified `npm run ganache`

-compile && migrate contracts to private chain
+compile && migrate contracts to ganache private chain `npm run migrate`
-`npm run private-ujo-network`

 [ADD A NOTE - ADD .ENV FILE]